Washington State Cougars men's basketball: Since 2019

-During the 2021-22 season, Smith lead the Cougars to their first winning record in conference play (11-9) in 14 years (2007-08).
+During the 2021-22 season, Smith led the Cougars to their first winning record in conference play (11-9) in 14 years (2007-08).
 The Cougars followed up their regular season success with a win in the Pac-12 Tournament before losing to eventual runner-up UCLA.
 Following that, an NIT berth as a No. 4 seed gave the Cougs their first postseason bout in 11 years.
 Their first round win against Santa Clara (63-50) notched their first 20-win season since 2010-11.
-The 2021-22 season ended after an impressive run that landed the Cougs in the Semifinals of the NIT (for the second time in program history) against Texas A&M, where their final record on the season was 22-15.
+The 2021–22 season ended after an impressive run that landed the Cougs in the Semifinals of the NIT (for the second time in program history) against Texas A&M, where their final record on the season was 22-15.

+On February 19, 2024, the Cougars returned to the AP Poll for the first time since the 2007–08 season (#21 with a 20–6 record).
+The following week, Washington State completed a season sweep of the 4th ranked team in the country, Arizona, to move into 1st place in the PAC-12 and all but ensure their first March Madness appearance in 16 years.

+On March 17, 2024, Washington State was given an at-large bid by the selection committee, officially ending their 16-year long NCAA Tournament drought.
+The Cougars received a 7-seed and a first-round matchup against the Drake Bulldogs.